-- Specific investment project verification/record filing: under the rule enacted by NDRC, establishing an FIE is subject to NDRC's verification/record filing.
-However, local authorities do not always enforce this procedure on non-manufacturing FIEs.
-For manufacturing FIEs, investment project verifications/record filings are required from NDRC. - Preliminary land approval and environmental impact assessment approval, either before or after the registration, as requested by the relevant authority: for investment projects that involve acquiring land, preliminary land approvals must be obtained from the Ministry of Natural Resources or its local subsidiaries.
-For projects that involve construction or
+- Specific investment project verification/record filing: for manufacturing FIEs, investment project verifications/record filings are required from NDRC. - Preliminary land approval and environmental impact assessment approval, either before or after the registration, as requested by the relevant authority: for investment projects that involve acquiring land, preliminary land approvals must be obtained from the Ministry of Natural Resources or its local subsidiaries.
+For projects that involve construction or production, environmental impact assessment approval must be obtained from the State Environmental Protection Administration or its local subsidiaries. - Industry-specific approval: specific approvals must be obtained from the relevant authorities for FIEs with a business activity within the category of industries supervised by specific authorities and industries subject to special foreign investment access administration (Negative List). - Record filing: foreign investors or FIEs need to report their investment information online with MOFCOM or its local subsidiaries during the registration procedure.
+Most regions have integrated this procedure into the registration procedure described below.